-Later than one year and not later than five years Future minimum lease payments 565.16 2,975.96 4527.53
+[Rs. in lakn] Later than one year and not later than five years Later than five years Future minimum lease payments 565.16 2,975.96 4527.53

 36 - Segment Reporting:

 The Company is engaged in the business of manufacture of Petrochemicals, which is the only segment in the context of reporting business segment in accordance with Accounting Standard 17 on Segment Reporting issued by the Institute of Chartered Accountant of India.
 The Company does not disclose multiple geographical segments since its operations are primarily carried out in India.